FIWARE/tutorials.Accessing-Context/README.md

 }
 ```

+## Generating NGSI API Clients

-As you can see each example uses their own programming paradigm to do the following:
+As you can see from the examples above, each one uses their own programming paradigm to do the following:

 * Create a well formed URL.
 * Make an HTTP GET request.